hacker65536/myit/linux-command/ps.md

 ###OUTPUT FORMAT CONTROL
 These options are used to choose the information displayed by ps.
 The output may differ by personality.

+- -F extra full format.
+See the -f option, which -F implies.
+- X Register format.
+- Z,-M Add a column of security data.
+Identical to -M. (for SE Linux)
+- j,-j (BSD) job control format.
+- -l long format.
+The -y option is often useful with this.
+- u display user-oriented format
+- v display virtual memory format

 ###OUTPUT MODIFIERS

 -H